kunalj101/python_intro_hackathon/chapter5.md

 *** =hint
 - Use predictors =['Credit_History','Education','Gender'] as predictor variable
-- Use from sklearn.tree import DecisionTreeClassifier
+- Use DecisionTreeClassifier with sklearn.tree to create decision tree object
 - Use to_csv() with dataframe to export csv file